kyleormsby/ProjectProjectWebsite/_posts/2017-07-08-multivariable-derivative.md

 {% include image name="grid-transformed-overlaid.svg" width="500px" %}

 Immediately we can see the essential properties of the derivative: near the chosen point $$\mathbf{a}$$, the function $$h$$ closely approximates $$f$$.
 Moreover, this approximation is linear; the grid transformed by $$h$$ consists only of straight lines, indicating that it is a linear function.
-Be sure to check out the [full animated version](http://demo.chrishenn.net) of this visualization to see different functions at work!
+Be sure to check out the [full animated version][demo] of this visualization to see different functions at work!

 ## Extending the visualization to complex functions